 South Lake Tahoe

 At an elevation of over 6,000 feet, South Lake Tahoe is an alpine center built around enjoying the Sierra’s sapphire lake.
-Mark Twain described Lake Tahoe as “a noble sheet of blue water … walled in by a rim of snow-clad mountain peaks … it must surely be the fairest picture the whole earth affords.”
-Undoubtedly, countless others have reiterated similar expressions, but Twain touched on the two reasons for Tahoe’s eternal appeal: mountains and water.
+Upon seeing the lake for the first time, generations have gone speechless with awe-inspiring splendor.
+As only Mark Twain could do, he beautifully captured these timeless sentiments - “a noble sheet of blue water … walled in by a rim of snow-clad mountain peaks … it must surely be the fairest picture the whole earth affords.”
+With only a few words, Twain touched on the two reasons for Tahoe’s eternal appeal: towering mountains and water.

-Tahoe is known for its distinctive deep blue hue that scientists attribute to a lack of algae.
-The rallying cry, “Keep Tahoe Blue,” has been uttered by Californians and conservationists alike since 1957.
-Recently, Tahoe has been getting more blue.
-In South Lake Tahoe, water skiing, kayaking, boating, and of course fishing are perfect ways to experience the water.
-With a summer water temperature of 65.7 degrees , South Lake Tahoe is especially known for its refreshing and sun drenched bathing sands of Pope and El Dorado beaches.
+Tahoe is known for its distinctive deep blueish hue, which scientists attribute to a rare lack of algae.
+The mantra “Keep Tahoe Blue” has adorned bumper stickers since 1957 - indeed, Tahoe has been getting bluer.
+Water skiing, kayaking, boating, and of course fishing are perfect ways to become one with the water, but with a summer water temperature of 65.7 degrees, South Lake Tahoe is especially known for its refreshing and sun-drenched Pope and El Dorado beaches.

-From Tahoe’s shores, mountains occupy a panoramic view.
-Whether in summer or winter, South Lake Tahoe and its slopes are a paradise purposely built for basking in the Lake views.
-South Lake Tahoe originally formed around the gaming industry on the Nevada side.
-Only a decade after the first casino opened in 1944, the Heavenly Valley Resort opened.
-Receiving an average of 360 inches of powder each year, the Tahoe region became the capital of high-mountain skiing in the U.S. after hosting the 1960 Winter Olympics.
-Skiers at Heavenly enjoy the best of two worlds as they zigzag between two states.
-In summer, South Lake is alive on equally scenic hiking trails.
-From town, moderate hikes to Angora Lakes, Cold Creek, and Fallen Leaf Lake offer a backcountry beauty.
-For a more challenging climb, tackle Mount Tallac, which is just under 10,000 feet.
-This 10.2 mile (one way) hike rises nearly 3,500 feet.
-Once at the top, hikers are rewarded with an immaculate and incomparable view of the surrounding Lake and community.
+From the lakeshore, mountains occupy a powerfully panoramic view.
+Regardless of the season, South Lake Tahoe and its slopes are a paradise purposely built for lake views.
+The town of South Lake Tahoe originally formed around Nevada’s gaming industry.
+Only a decade after the first casino opened in 1944, the Heavenly Valley Resort welcomed its first skiers.
+Receiving an annual 360-inches of powder, the Tahoe region became the capital of high-mountain skiing in the U.S. after hosting the 1960 Winter Olympics.
+At Heavenly, skiers enjoy the best of two worlds as the only bi-state slopes in the U.S. In summer, South Lake is alive on equally scenic hiking trails.
+From town, moderate hikes to Angora Lakes, Cold Creek, and Fallen Leaf Lake offer backcountry beauty.
+For a more challenging climb, tackle the 10,000 foot climb to the top of Mount Tallac.
+This 10.2-mile (round-trip) hike rises nearly 3,500 feet and is not for beginners.
+Once at the top, hikers are rewarded with an immaculate and incomparable view of the lake and surrounding Sierras.